beanbeanjuice/cafeBot/.github/pull_request_template.md

 - [ ] A self-review of the code was performed on GitHub.
 - [ ] Appropriate comments and javadocs were added in your code.
 - [ ] Appropriate tests were added.
-- [ ] New and existing Gradle tests have passed.
 - [ ] Appropriate changes have been made to the documentation.
 - [ ] Appropriate changes have been made to the `README.md` file.